zcong1993/git-pusher/README.md

 default: false

-not check remote history, can use like this `git-pusher -f --push-options="-u origin master"`
+no check remote history, can use like this `git-pusher -f --push-options="-u origin master"`

 ## Contributing